msacco8/Patient-Manager/README.md

 ## Building the Docker Image

-1.

-1. In the root directory of the project, build each container and compose them with the following command:
+In the root directory of the project, build each container and compose them with the following command:

 ```bash
 docker-compose build
 ```

-2. You can then start the docker containers with the following command:
+You can then start the docker containers with the following command:

 ```bash
 docker-compose up
 ```

 Note that the first time the project is run, it will be populating the MongoDB database with the entirety of the patients.json file.

 This may take up to two minutes and when it is done it will reflect in the terminal logs for 'server'.

+The React app will not work until the server has populated the database.

 Running the project again after this will bypass the database loading as it will be already populated.

-3. You can access the React application locally at http://localhost:8080/
+Once this process finishes with no errors, you can access the React application locally at http://localhost:8080/